-To use WhatsApp you need: a compatible smartphone or tablet with a simcard, an internet connection and a phone number.
+To use WhatsApp you need a compatible smartphone or tablet with a sim card, an internet connection, and a phone number.
 The app uses your phone number as its username, and your account is locked to the phone, although you can transfer your contacts over to new devices.
-To use the app it costs €0.99 per year, with the first year being free.
-This cost is used as an InApp purchase.
-In January 2015 WhatsApp introduced a Google Chrome plugin to allow users to access their WhatsApp chats on their desktops.
+Whatsapp is free to use in Ireland.
+However, if abroad, the Whatsapp website states:

 Features of WhatsApp

 Users of WhatsApp can share their location in real time over messages.
 They can also organise lists of contacts so that they can quickly send messages to lots of people in group chats through WhatsApp.
 Probably the best feature of WhatsApp is that it allows users to keep in touch with people living abroad, without incurring the international charges associated with text messages.

 Whatsapp now lets its users share their location in real time.
 This feature allows you to share your exact location with a friend or loved one.
 This may be useful when you are meeting friends in a crowded area, or you want to let someone know you have arrived at your destination safely.

 To use it you:

 - Open the contact you would like to share your location with

 - For IoS select the + button, and for android select the paperclip on the lower left-hand side of your screen